- Cash (preferred)

 personal information about the client.
 This diagnosis and reason for treatment

 will placed in the client’s medical file.
-Although unethical some
+Although it is unethical for anyone to discriminate based on a person's diagnosis, some

 diagnoses may cause the client to be treated differently when treated by other